Tournament of Bands

-The Tournament of Bands (TOB) is one of the largest competitive band organizations in the United States and is one of several major circuits in the mid-Atlantic states (other circuits include Cavalcade of Bands and USBands).
-TOB was founded in 1972 by the National Judges Association and currently has 439 member bands.
+Founded in 1972 by the National Judges Association (NJA), TOB is composed of 439 member bands organized into eleven regions or chapters.
 It provides a large array of competitive performance opportunities including marching band, indoor guard, majorette, percussion, and dance teams.
-TOB sanctions approximately 140 field band events as well as about 100 indoor events annually.
+TOB/TIA sanctions approximately 150 marching band events and more than 100 indoor events every year.

 Membership

-TOB is open to any elementary, middle, junior high, or senior high school, as well as any college or university.
-It also has an independent category which can be anyone within a certain age limit.
-Currently, TOB is divided into 13 Chapters across 9 states.
-The membership by state is as follows:
+Membership is open to any elementary, middle, junior, or senior high school, as well as any college or university.
+An independent unit may join if certain criteria are met such as unit size and age of members.
+As of 2023, membership are organized into eleven regions, or Chapters, across 9 states.

+Number of members by state are: